 Permitted sources can include industrial effluent, municipal wastewater treatment plants, construction runoff, concentrated animal feeding operations (CAFOs) and municipal stormwater.
-These can each be sources of turbidity, E. Coli bacteria (fecal coliform), and excess nutrients.
+These can each be sources of turbidity, bacteria (E. coli & fecal coliform), and excess nutrients.
 The following is an inventory of the MPCA permitted sources in the TMDL watershed.
+Permitted sources are shown in Figure 4.1.